 Zoe Daunt is a fourth year Mathematics major with a Spanish minor.
 She is also co-founder and president of Northeastern’s Student Chapter of the Association for Women in Mathematics (AWM).
 Additionally, she serves on the math department’s Diversity & Inclusion committee and the Bridge to Calculus planning committee.
-This is her story.

 Could you tell us a bit about yourself?

-I am currently on my second co-op as a Policy & Research Co-op at Boston After School & Beyond, an education non-profit in Boston.
+I am on my second co-op as a Policy & Research Co-op at Boston After School & Beyond, an education non-profit in Boston.
 My first co-op was an actuarial position at John Hancock on the Liability Modeling Team.
 I have also worked as a tutor for the math department (peer-tutoring), Balfour Academy, and Bridge to Calculus (both high-school students).
 Over the course of my current co-op and tutoring experiences, I have re-discovered my passion for education.
 I plan to participate in a (virtual) study abroad program in math education next semester.
 I will graduate in the Spring of 2022 and enter a PhD program in pure mathematics that fall, as well as pursue a higher degree in math education in the future.

 Have you enjoyed your time at Northeastern?
 Do you have a favorite memory?